datacommonsorg/data/scripts/biomedical/ICTV_Taxonomy/README.md

-# Importing ontology dataset of molecular interaction from the European Bioinformatics Institute (EMBL-EBI)
+# Importing Master Species List and Virus Metadata Resource from the International Committee on Taxonomy of Viruses (ICTV)

 ## Table of Contents